liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 After that, you can give feedback by upload your Excel input file, a screenshot of the operation interface before crashing and the last display in the CMD window.
 If the output file is generated, but there is a problem with the output file, please upload the output file as well.

-If there is a crash, please run the program through the "Draw_Energy_Diagram_XML_Debug.bat" file in the directory, to keep the error message before the program exits.
+If there is a crash, please run the program through the "Draw_Energy_Diagram_XML.bat" file in the directory.
+This will keep the error message before the program exits.